Parking and Transportation

-Parking Services is an organization that supports the University’s vision, strategies and goals by providing exceptional customer services to our students, staff, faculty, and visitors.
-We will strive to be a model in the Parking and Transportation industry by using sound business practices, and implementing current technology and training to ensure parking is available for everyone at the USF St. Petersburg.
+Parking Services supports the University’s vision, strategies and goals by providing exceptional customer services to our students, staff, faculty, and visitors.
+We will strive to be a model in the Parking and Transportation industry by using sound business practices,implementing current technology and training and ensuring parking is available for everyone at USFSP.

-Please note that a 24 hour period is required to process and mail your permit, permits for pick up are available immediately.
+All permits shall be purchased for the campus of primary assignment.
+Please note that a 24 hour period is required to process your permit for pick up or mailing.

 The State of Florida does not provide funding for university parking programs.
 Instead, revenue earned from parking permit, meter, and citation fees are used to pay for parking systems at USF St. Petersburg.

 - Maintenance of parking garage and surface lots

 - Staffing to operate Parking Services Department and motorist assistance program

 A more detailed explanation is available by sending an email to email@example.com.

 - Don’t leave your vehicle unattended with the motor running.

 - Don’t leave money or valuables in your vehicle where they can be seen.

 - University Police Services for evening escort to your vehicle call (727) 873-4140.